interactiveaudiolab/interactiveaudiolab.github.io/collections/_projects-generation/controllable-speech-generation.md

 ---
 name: Controllable Speech Generation
-creators: [Max Morrison and Bryan Pardo]
+creators: [Max Morrison, Cameron Churchwell, Nathan Pruyne, Bryan Pardo]
 image: /assets/images/projects/speech.png
 altdescription: Speech conversation icon
 collection: projects
 #put full content below the dashed line. full markdown is supported.
 ---

 Nuances in speech prosody (i.e., the pitch, timing, and loudness of speech) are a vital part of how we communicate.
-We utilize generative machine learning models to generate prosody with user control over these nuances and generate speech reflecting user-specified prosody.
+We develop generative machine learning models that use interpretable, disentangled representations of speech to give control over these nuances and generate speech reflecting user-specified prosody.

 ### Fine-grained prosody control